 I just arrived in the U.S. Is there anything I need to do?

-Please contact us within ten days of arrival with the following information:
+Please complete our arrival form within ten days of arrival with the following information:

 - Your exact arrival date into the United States